lcpichette/aoc-2024/README.md

 Advent of Code is largely unrelated to both lua and neovim, but by solving each day's challenge in Advent of Code with Lua, I will grow to learn Lua.

 This is not "PURE LUA", this is "Solving the challenge the best I possibly can given everything I can do with Lua."
-That might mean using `ripgrep` within Lua, for example, as it is much faster than what Lua could do as it's made in a compiled language (Rust) and not an interpreted language (Lua).
+That might mean using `ripgrep` within Lua, for example, as it is much faster than what Lua could do.
+This is for many reasons, one of them being simply that ripgrep is made in a compiled language (Rust) whereas Lua is an interpreted language.

 ## Dependencies